lucasbedout/prism/README.md

 router.get('/hello/<name>', lambda request, name: 'Hello ' + name)
 ```

-You can of course use a function and multiple params (you can still use a lambda but it's not readable anymore.
+You can of course use a function and multiple params (you can still use a lambda but it's not readable anymore).

 ```python
 def handler(request, name, age):